How to get around in Dubai

 Airport was the third busiest airport in 2016, according to the Airports Council International.

 There are many ways to connect to your destination from the airport, including taxi, bus, metro, and car hire.
-This handy guide by the Dubai Airport gets right to the point, laying out each option.

 You can even use the Wojhati Trip Planner app, produced by the government of Dubai, to view stops and landmarks, pick your route, and plan your journey using any of Dubai’s various public transport methods.